edelagziel/Character-Catalog-System/README.md

 ### 2. Program Requirements 🚀

-- **Data Initialization**:
+#### Data Initialization 📥

 - A text file named `characters.txt` containing **100 characters** is provided.
   - Each line in the file represents a character with fields separated by commas:
     ```
     ShowName,CharacterName,Age,SpecialAbility
     ```
     Example:
     ```
     Pokémon,Ash Ketchum,10,Pokémon Trainer
     ```
 - Your program should read from `characters.txt` and populate the TV show linked list.
   - If a TV show doesn't exist in your list yet, create a new `TVShow` node.
   - Add each character to the linked list of their respective TV show.

 #### Menu-Driven Interface 🎛️